 First, take a look at the reviews available on Fairygodboss, where we aggregate women's opinions and workplace experiences like so:

-Whatever job review site(s) you use, at the end of the day, the larger point is this: these days, there are many places you can discover what it’s like to work somewhere.
+Whatever job review site(s) you use, at the end of the day, the larger point is this: These days, there are many places you can discover what it’s like to work somewhere.
 Employers no longer have a monopoly on the information out there about work-life balance or information about employee engagement.
 Be sure to take advantage of the two-way conversation inherent in employee review sites when you’re doing your research with these 11 employee review sites.